 TERM

-The lease will be for a term of 20 years.
+The lease will be for a term of 2 years, with an option for the tenant to extend the lease until completion of new premises in the Community Hub.

 The lease will exclude the security of tenure provisions of Part II of the Landlord and Tenant Act 1954.